awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking.md

 ## Enabling Enhanced Networking on Your Instance<a name="enabling_enhanced_networking"></a>

-If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Intel 82599 VF Interface on Linux Instances in a VPC](sriov-networking.md)\.
+If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Intel 82599 VF Interface on Linux Instances](sriov-networking.md)\.

-If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Linux Instances in a VPC](enhanced-networking-ena.md)\.
+If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Linux Instances](enhanced-networking-ena.md)\.